"He called you back. He opened the door for you. He kissed your forehead. Now you want a relationship. It's time for us to re-evaluate, sis."

 If the people around you don't hold themselves to a high standard, then they don't have the muscle mass to hold you up.
 Their uplifting will only be temporary.
 They will grow tired in their praise of you if you don't believe it or if they are not secure about themselves.
 Keeping positive, self-secure people around you will only elevate you, because they will not have the time to be around Debbie Downers or self-pity lobbyists.
 Queens recognize queens.

 Find you a queen that sees your magic just as you see hers - she'll remind you if you're stepping out of your own boundaries for a partner real quick.

 Observe How Much Energy & Effort A Man Puts Into Other Things

 Do your homework.
 When an interest in a partner begins, you want to observe.
 How is he treating you compared to everyone else and the other aspects of his life?
 Once you get a clear vision of where he puts his efforts and his energy, you'll be able to see where you stand.
 Are you accepting the bare minimum from him?
 Is he going out of his way to provide for you or make time to get to know you?
 If not, you need to return to step number 1 and 2, and act accordingly.

-In 2018, there is no question that I am coming for everything that I deserve; therefore, accepting the bare minimum is no longer an option.
+There is no question that I am coming for everything that I deserve; therefore, accepting the bare minimum is no longer an option.
 I may have new years resolutions of minimalism but a minimalist love affair is not one of them.